ujr/csutils/doc/Notes.md

 [Visual Studio Code][vscode] is a freely available source code editor by Microsoft.
 It is independent from the commercial Visual Studio IDE.
 Developed mainly in Zurich under the lead of Erich Gamma.
+If the editor shows spurious errors it may help to Reload Window (Ctrl+R).

 [C# for Visual Studio Code][csext] is an extension for VS Code that provides editing and debugging support, development tools, and support